lino-framework/book/docs/specs/noi/working.rst

 started some days ago.

 ..
-    Find the users who worked on more than one mission:
+    Find the users who worked on more than one site:
     >>> for u in users.User.objects.all():
     ...     qs = tickets.Site.objects.filter(tickets_by_site__sessions_by_ticket__user=u).distinct()
     ...     if qs.count() > 1: